soruly/anilist-crawler/README.md

 3. copy `.env.example` and rename to `.env`

-4. Configure `.env` for your mariaDB, or elasticsearch, leave DB_HOST or ES_HOST empty if you don't need it
+4. Configure `.env` for your mariaDB, or elasticsearch, leave any of DB_HOST, ES_HOST, FS_DIR empty if you don't need it

 ## Examples